-B.L.A., lab rotation student, cognitive science
+B.L.A., student Research assistant, cognitive science

 Mechteld obtained her bachelor’s degree in Liberal Arts and Sciences from University College Utrecht in the Netherlands.
 She quickly took an interest in all fields associated with the brain, eventually majoring in psychology and neuroscience, with a minor in linguistics.